 The Disappearing Andersons of Loon Lake

-An audio book narrated by the author focuses on the love, loss, irony and humor in the lives of eight families living around Loon Lake, a shallow fishing spot in Northern Michigan.
-Whether it’s the story of a young dreamer and a bully, a man looking forward to retirement and the family that stands in his way; a teacher facing ethical choices, or a family coping with disaster, these stories delight.
+Love, loss, irony and humor abound in the lives of eight families living around Loon Lake, a shallow fishing spot in Northern Michigan.
+Whether it's the story of a young dreamer and a bully, a man looking forward to retirement and the family that stands in his way; a teacher facing ethical choices, or a family coping with disaster, these stories delight.

 "A collection of short stories loosely tied together by a location, that being Loon Lake, a sort of darker version of Lake Wobegon.
-But what really ties the stories together is Well’s wry sensibilities and lyrical prose.
+But what really ties the stories together is Well's wry sensibilities and lyrical prose.
 She mixes tragedy and comedy to great effect; producing stories that feel true as if it were gossip heard first hand.
-The bite sized stories in audio-book form are perfect for listening-to-while-commuting."-- Amazon.com
+The bite sized stories in audio-book form are perfect for listening-to-while-commuting. – Obeck, on Amazon

 "This is a collection of wonderful stories by Jess Wells, who reads them to us herself.
 She's always been a good writer about women, --The Mandrake Broom for example--and she outdoes herself here in her stories of women and men written in a semi-legendary, semi-realistic manner that is a perfect melding of the two." – Felice Picano, on Goodreads